zhengpinzhong/my-Matlab-tools/README.md

-# my-Matlab-tools
+# My MATLAB Tools

+A personal collection of MATLAB scripts and functions for:
+- Custom plotting and visualization
+- Calculating convergence rates
+- Generating LaTeX tables for reports and publications

- A personal toolbox for numerical analysis and visualization
+This project serves as a toolbox for streamlining numerical analysis, visualization, and report preparation.